gocodeup/coffee-project/README.md

 ## Setup

+1. Create a Github organization and add your teammate.
-1. Fork this repository (Click on the "Fork" button on the top right of this page)
+1. Fork this repository (Click on the "Fork" button on the top right of this page) and select the new organization as a destination.
-1. Clone the forked repository
+1. Clone the forked repository from your organization.
-1. Open up the html file and check out the existing application
+1. Open up the HTML file and check out the existing application.
-1. Read through the code and understand the existing code structure
+1. Read through the code and understand the existing code structure before you start to build the features.

 ## TODO

-- Update the html
+- Update the HTML

     Tables are a little old school, you need to refactor the code so that each coffee is displayed in a `div` that contains a heading displaying the coffee